EolnMsuk/SkipCord-3/README.md

 # SkipCord-3: A Discord / Omegle / Music Bot

-SkipCord-3 is a powerful, fully modular Discord bot designed for streamers who use Omegle or similar platforms.
-It seamlessly integrates a shared streaming experience into a Discord voice channel, empowering the audience with control through a clean, interactive button menu.
+SkipCord-3 is a powerful, modular Discord bot designed for streamers or channels who want to use Omegle or similar platforms as a group.
+It seamlessly integrates a shared streaming experience into a Discord voice channel, empowering the audience with control through a autonamus, interactive button menu.
 The bot features advanced moderation, detailed logging, automated rule enforcement, and a complete music system, all built on a fully asynchronous architecture for rock-solid performance.

   - [Key Features](#-key-features)
   - [Commands](#-command-list)